 The only suggestion for improvement here might be better highlighting the 35% discount on the post-click page here, the way it was highlighted in the ad.

-Create post-click experiences like direct-to-consumer brands
+Create post-click landing pages like direct-to-consumer brands

 Direct to consumer brands rely heavily on themselves: their own product, resources, messaging, and because of that, they can afford to make very few mistakes.
-They spend time creating post-click experiences like the one above because every ad needs its own post-click page to create a consistent campaign story and match the personalization of the ad.
+They spend time creating post-click landing pages like the one above because every ad needs its own post-click page to create a consistent campaign story and match the personalization of the ad.
 And the only way to accomplish that is with post-click automation.

 Learn how to do it with an Instapage demo.